What Does NxGen MDx Screen For?

-Carriers typically show no symptoms of Pendred syndrome; however, carriers are at an increased risk of having a child with Pendred syndrome.
-Risk for the current or future pregnancies is dependent on your partner’s carrier status.
+Test results indicate that you are a carrier of Pendred syndrome.
+Carriers typically show no symptoms.
+Risk for current or future pregnancies is dependent on your partner’s carrier status.
 Carrier testing of your partner is recommended in addition to consultation with a genetic counselor for more detailed risk assessment.

 Talk to a Genetic Counselor

 As a NxGen client, you'll have access to personal genetic counselors who can help explain the results of your screens and provide insight on how to move forward.
 To schedule a personal conference to discuss your screen results, call (855) 776-9436. or click the link below.Discuss Your Screening Results